OpenEvalProject/evals/manuscripts/elife-52709/v1/manuscript.md

 ![Figure 7.](https://cdn.elifesciences.org/articles/52709/elife-52709-fig7-v1.jpg)

-**Figure 7.:** 2+ or high-Ca2+ on Ca2+ and phosphate homeostasis.In the presence of a low-Ca2+ diet (Ca2+/phytate <5), phytate can adversely affect Ca2+ and phosphate homeostasis in normal healthy rats by inhibiting intestinal Ca2+ absorption while increasing phosphate overload through phytate hydrolysis in the intestine.
+**Figure 7.:** In the presence of a low-Ca2+ diet (Ca2+/phytate <5), phytate can adversely affect Ca2+ and phosphate homeostasis in normal healthy rats by inhibiting intestinal Ca2+ absorption while increasing phosphate overload through phytate hydrolysis in the intestine.
 These effects lead to crystal nephropathies, severe renal phosphate wasting, and pathologic bone loss via increased PTH and 1,25(OH)2D3.
 By contrast, in the presence of a high-Ca2+ diet, phytate forms multiple Ca2+-phytate salts, which makes them indigestible and unabsorbable in vivo, leading to their excretion in the feces as undigested Ca2+-phytate salts.
 This process prevents a vicious cycle of intestinal phosphate overloading and renal phosphate wasting while improving intestinal Ca2+ bioavailability, which eventually alleviates the detrimental effects of excess phytate hydrolysis.

 We identified previously unrecognized mechanisms of bioavailability and digestibility of phytate in vivo.
 Thus, HPIC and ICP-MS analyses of feces revealed that phytate is present in digestible or indigestible forms in vivo depending on the dietary Ca2+ content, revealing that phytate is only indigestible and unabsorbable when it forms multiple Ca2+-phytate salts.
 This finding is consistent with data of our in vitro studies (Kim et al., 2010), which show that phytate possesses three or four Ca2+-binding sites at physiological pH and forms insoluble multiple Ca2+-phytate salts.
 By contrast, when the Ca2+/phytate molar ratio is <5 (HP-LCa2+ diet), phytate becomes digestible, which leads to phosphate overloading in the intestine leading to renal phosphate wasting and metabolic bone disease.
 These results may explain why the adverse effects of high-phytate on nutrients are exacerbated when Ca2+ intake or mineral content is low (Raboy, 2007; Humer et al., 2015).